Wealth Building Guide for Novice Investors | 7 Simple Steps

 With well-thought-out goals and a clear financial plan for building wealth, the remaining part is to make it work.
 Don’t despise humble beginnings.
 Instead, be determined and gradually and consistently grow your portfolio.
 You can increase your regular investment amounts as you become more confident and understand the risks better.

-Remember, the most crucial factors in building wealth are time and consistency.
+As emphasized throughout this wealth building guide for novice investors, the most crucial factors in building wealth are time and consistency.
 Stay informed, and review and rebalance your portfolio mix regularly.

 Step 6: Mitigate risks and protect your wealth